Small-Batch Indigo Processing: Two Methods

 Share your gardening, artistic and other creative pursuits with fellow DIY'ers in a low-key, convivial environment.

-Students will leave with a book of recipes and resources, dyed fiber samples, and one finished silk scarf.
+Students will leave with a resource list, dyed fiber samples, and one finished silk scarf.

 Materials: Included.
 Students are welcome to bring their own pre-washed, natural fiber samples for dyeing; we suggest small lengths of yarn, fabric, or small clothing item - a pair of cotton socks is a fun choice!